Port District Football Club: History

 Nevertheless, the euphoria of Semaphore's first title ended soon so more than half the team were called by the British Empire to fight at World War I. By war's end in 1918, six heroes from the club's premiership side were dead.

 After that first flag in 1914, Semaphore Central won the Division 1 championship in 1923–1925 (achieving their first trichampionship) and 1928.
 During the 1930s the team won three titles, and five titles in the 1950s although Semaphore would not win any more championships until 1970.
 From then on, the team has won only two titles, the last in 1992.

-Exeter Football Club won five premierships in it shistory, inclusing three in a row from 1939-1941 and again in 1947 and 1948.
+Exeter Football Club won five premierships in its history, including three in a row from 1939-1941 and again in 1947 and 1948.

 In 1979, Semaphore Central merged with Exeter Football Club to form "Port District Football Club".
 Port District set its date of foundation in 1873 as they consider themselves a continuity of Semaphore Central.

 In 2014, Port District paid tribute to their fallen soldiers wearing a replica of the 1914 Semaphore jumper.

 In 2022, Port District won their first division 1 premiership in 30 years when they defeated Prince Alfred OC by 18 points: 9.9 (63) to 7.3 (45) in the grand final held at Norwood Oval. they won again in 2024, defeating Glenunga by 20 points, also at Norwood Oval.

-In 2025, Port District will play in their 24th Divison 1 Grand Final at Norwood Oval against the winner of Golden Grove and Rostrever OC.
+In 2025, Port District will play in their 24th Division 1 Grand Final at Norwood Oval against the winner of Golden Grove and Rostrever OC.